FindMySchool LogoFindMySchool

 The headline outcomes in the school’s results profile suggest a challenging academic picture at present.

-In the FindMySchool GCSE outcomes ranking (based on official data), the school is ranked 3,752nd in England and 1st locally in Winsford for GCSE outcomes.
-This places performance below England average overall, within the lower-performing band nationally.
+In the current 2024-25 / 2025 dataset, the school is ranked 2,823rd out of 3,895 schools in England for GCSE academic outcomes and 1st locally in Winsford for current local secondary outcomes.
+Its overall GCSE ranking is 3,657th out of 3,688 in England, so performance remains below England average overall.
 (FindMySchool ranking based on official data.)

-The attainment profile in the latest dataset shows an Attainment 8 score of 29.3, alongside a Progress 8 score of -1.1.
+The attainment profile shows an Attainment 8 score of 30.6, alongside a Progress 8 score of -1.1.
 Taken together, this indicates that attainment is low and that pupils are, on average, making substantially less progress than pupils with similar starting points nationally.
-The EBacc average point score is 2.52 suggesting EBacc outcomes are also a development area.
+The EBacc average point score is 2.5, suggesting EBacc outcomes are also a development area.

 These figures align with the broader improvement priorities identified in formal review, particularly around consistent curriculum delivery, effective assessment to identify gaps, and higher expectations for the quality and depth of pupils’ work.